Kedarnath: Flood-proof infrastructure plan

 The foundation stone for the plan was laid by Prime Minister Narendra Modi on 20 October 2017.

 Places of interest

 Other than the Kedarnath Temple, on the eastern side of the town is Bhairavnath Temple, and the deity of this temple, Bhairavnath, is believed to protect the town during the winter months.

-About 6 km upstream from the town, lies Chorabari Tal, a lake cum glacier also called Gandhi Sarovar.
+About 6 km upstream from the town, lies Chorabari Tal, a glacier-lake also called Gandhi Sarovar.
 Near Kedarnath, there is a cliff called Bhairav Jhamp.
 Other places of interest include the Kedarnath Wildlife Sanctuary, Adi Shankaracharya Samadhi, and Rudra meditation cave.